CouchCMS/Documentation/src/contents/concepts/paypal.md

 *   pp\_last\_name
 *   pp\_payer\_business\_name

-<p class="notice">As should be obvious, these variables represent the values that PayPal provided through the IPN.
-We can use these values to take further actions.</p>
+As should be obvious, these variables represent the values that PayPal provided through the IPN.
+We can use these values to take further actions. {.notice}

 [__*paypal\_processor*__](../../tags-reference/paypal_processor.html) then validates if the transaction was valid by using the IPN values and comparing them with the values stored in Couch's database.
 Thus it makes sure that the amount paid is not less than the item's price multiplied by the bought quantity, that the payment has been made in the right currency and that the payment has been made into the right account.<br/>
 If the transaction is valid, it sets another variable named *k\_paypal\_success* else it sets a variable named *k\_paypal\_error* and places the error message into it.
 Additionaly, it also makes available all the variables associated with the page representing the item.